tfrbf/EMG-Robot/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please contact us at [email address].
+If you have any questions, suggestions, or feedback, please get in touch with us at [email address].